djchie/react-native-star-rating/CONTRIBUTING.md

 ### Fork the repo

-Use github’s interface to make a fork of the repo, then add that repo as an upstream remote:
+Use github's interface to make a fork of the repo, then add that repo as an upstream remote:

 ```
 git remote add upstream https://github.com/djchie/react-native-star-rating.git